 c.
 Maintain a free clearance to grade of at least eight (8) feet, with ten (10) feet the preferred clearance.
 Any sign that projects over the right-of-way requires approval from the Board of Public Works and Safety.

-Sg18 An awning provides an excellent opportunity for graphics and signage, particularly on buildings lacking space designed specifically for that purpose.
+Sg17 An awning provides an excellent opportunity for graphics and signage, particularly on buildings lacking space designed specifically for that purpose.
 The lettering or graphics on an awning sign should be no more than 24" high and cover no more than 1/3 of the awning area.
 For additional guidelines regarding awnings and canopies, see section AC.

-Sg19 Painted, vinyl or gold leaf window signs may be up to twenty-five percent of the window area.
+Sg18 Painted, vinyl or gold leaf window signs may be up to twenty percent of the window area.
 Interior signs installed within 12" of the storefront glass and intended to be seen from the exterior are considered window signs.
-Lighted signs hung behind the display windows are strongly discouraged.

-Sg20 Painted, vinyl or gold leaf signs placed on door glazing may be up to fifty percent of the door glass area.
+Sg19 Painted, vinyl or gold leaf window signs may be up to fifty percent of the door glass area.

-Sg21 Painted, vinyl or gold leaf transom signs may be up to twenty percent of the transom glass area.
+Sg20 Painted, vinyl or gold leaf transom signs may be up to twenty percent of the transom glass area.